BayanAlex/portfolio/README.md

 [👉 Source code](https://github.com/BayanAlex/rs-pma-angular)
 [👉 Try it](https://cyberalex-pma.netlify.app/)
 ##### Description:
-- RS School FrontEnd Course final Angular project
+- Course final project on Angular
 - Adaptive FrontEnd application of own design.
 It is using existing REST API BackEnd
 - The application is based on a basic [Trello](https://trello.com/) functionality
 - User can create columns of tasks grouped in boards.
 Each task includes a description and a checklist